rhysbalevicius/infimum/README.md

 #### Requirements:
 - If you wish to run the tests with docker, you will need to have the [latest version](https://www.docker.com/) installed on your machine.
 - To run the tests on your local machine, you will need to have cargo installed.
+In particular:
 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh -s -- -y
 source ~/.cargo/env